Student Budget Calculator — Monthly Income & Expenses

 Savings Rate

-The 50/30/20 Rule Adapted for Students
+The 50/30/20 Rule — Adapted for Students

-Education extras5–10%Textbooks, supplies, course fees, software subscriptions
+Education extras5–10%Textbooks, course fees, software, printing

-Emergency fund / savings5–10%Even $25/month builds a buffer
+Emergency fund / savings5–10%Even $25/month builds a real buffer over a semester

 Building an Emergency Fund on a Student Budget